When to See a Vet Versus a Trainer

 Medications and Pets

-Do we Advocate Force-free, Positive Techniques?
+Do You Advocate Force-Free, Positive Techniques?

-Yes, we believe that using positive techniques are ultimately safer and more productive.
+Yes, I believe that using positive techniques are ultimately safer and more productive.
 This is backed up by years of research and is based on current knowledge and recommendations.
 Trainers that are using 'balanced' training or use any form of punishment are incredibly damaging, particularly to pets with an underlying anxiety disorder.

-How do I Find a Good Trainer?
+How Do I Find a Good Trainer?

 Ideally find a trainer that advertises they use force-free, positive and reward-based methods.
 Avoid those that use terminology like Alpha or Dominance or advocate balanced methods or choke chains.
 Those that are Delta trained, registered with the Association of Pet Dog Trainers or the Pet Professional Guild are also generally modern trainers.
+More information about some excellent trainers is available here.

 What Should I Expect During a Behaviour Consultation?

-Prior to the consultation we will ask you to fill out a behaviour questionnaire to gather some background information.
-When Dr Eloise arrives she will chat to you and ask you what your priorities are and observe your dog or cat, watching body language and interactions.
-If multiple people are training and interacting with the dog, they can also join in at this stage.
-Some additional history-taking and physical examination may then be done (depending on what the problem is).
-If you have any video footage of the problem, this can be useful to observe behaviours, though it is important not to put your dog in a compromising position, particularly in relation to aggression.
-The reasons for your dog's behaviour may then be discussed, as identifying the motivation is a first step in finding alternatives.
 Once it is possible to make a diagnosis, recommendations will be made for first steps and a plan will be agreed on.
 If medications, supplements or pheromones are recommended these will be discussed and options will be given for sourcing these (many can be scripted at the time and sourced from human pharmacies or online).
 Suggestions for behaviour modification and reducing triggers for the behaviour will be made and some short-term solutions will be initiated.
 After the consultation, within 7 days a summary will be emailed to you.
-You are welcome to contact Dr Eloise for clarification or advice at any stage after the consultation to fine-tune the plan and work out any difficulties.
-Approximately 4 weeks a free Zoom discussion can be utilised to check in and discuss how things are progressing.
+You are welcome to contact Dr Eloise via email for clarification or advice at any stage after the consultation to fine-tune the plan and work out any difficulties.

-What Follow-up is Provided?
+What Follow-up is Recommended?

 Will you Talk to my Regular Veterinarian?